Taal Volcano: Geography

 Taal Volcano is part of a chain of volcanoes lining the western edge of the island of Luzon.
 They were formed by the subduction of the Eurasian Plate underneath the Philippine Mobile Belt.
-Taal Lake lies within a 25–30 km caldera formed by explosive eruptions between <670ka (Sampaga Formation) and <6ka (Buco Formation).
+Taal Lake lies within a 25–30 km caldera formed by explosive eruptions between less than 670 ka (Sampaga Formation) and less than 3 ka to 1000CE (Buco Formation).
 Each of these eruptions created extensive ignimbrite deposits reaching as far away as present-day Manila.

-Taal Volcano and Lake are entirely located in the province of Batangas.
+Taal Volcano is primarily located in the province of Batangas however, the northern caldera rim and the northern segment of its massive ignimbrite shield is located on Tagaytay which is in Cavite.
 The northern half of Volcano Island falls under the jurisdiction of the lake shore town of Talisay, and the southern half in San Nicolas.
 The other communities that encircle Taal Lake include the cities of Tanauan and Lipa, and the municipalities of Talisay, Laurel, Agoncillo, Santa Teresita, San Nicolas, Alitagtag, Cuenca, Balete, and Mataasnakahoy.

+Surrounding the caldera is a large ignimbrite shield which extends in all directions.
+It is composed of the ignimbrites and other tephra deposits from prehistoric events.
 Since the formation of the caldera, subsequent eruptions have created a volcanic island within the caldera, known as Volcano Island.
 This 5 km island covers an area of about 23 km2 with the center of the island occupied by the 2 km Main Crater with a single crater lake formed from the 1911 eruption.
-The island consists of different overlapping cones and craters, of which forty-seven have been identified.
+The island is a resurgent dome consisting of overlapping cones and craters, of which forty-seven have been identified.
 Twenty six of these are tuff cones, five are cinder cones, and four are maars.
-The Main Crater Lake on Volcano Island is the largest lake on an island in a lake on an island in the world.
-This lake used to contain Vulcan Point, a small rocky island inside the lake.
-After the 2020 eruption, the Main Crater Lake temporarily disappeared due to volcanic activity, but had returned by March 2020.
+The Main Crater Lake on Volcano Island has one of the largest third order islands in the world.
+This lake contains Vulcan Point, a small rocky island inside the lake.
+After the 2020 eruption, the Main Crater Lake temporarily disappeared due to an eruption, but had returned by March 2020 and in due course filled up to make Vulcan Point an island again.

 Permanent settlement on the island is prohibited by the Philippine Institute of Volcanology and Seismology (PHIVOLCS), declaring the whole Volcano Island as a high-risk area and a Permanent Danger Zone (PDZ).
-Despite the warnings, some families remain settled on the island, earning a living by fishing and farming crops in the rich volcanic soil.
+Despite the warnings, some appear to continue to reside on the island, mainly caretakers of fish cages.